 If you have set the link, or are going to use your Instant Database records as your data source, click the Mail Merge button at the right.
 A screen will appear asking you confirm that the on-screen document is the proper mail merge letter.

 Pathagoras quickly reads the data source and presents a checklist from which you can select the record(s) you desire.
 You can select a single record, all records, or any number in between.
 Regular list selection controls (click, Ctrl-click, shift-click) will work.
-When you have completed you selections, click the Merge button.
+When you have completed your selections, click the Merge button.
 Pathagoras will generate one letter per selected record.
-The results are presented on screen for review.
+The results are presented on-screen for review.

 Please note the following:

 Variables in headers, footer and textboxes add processing time.
-If you are processing more that, let's say 30 records and you need header/footer data, you may wish to 'fake' the header/footer.
-Do so by changing the margins of your document and place the same text at the extreme upper or lower edges of your document.
+If you are processing more than, let's say 30 records and you need header/footer data, you may wish to 'fake' the header/footer.
+Do so by changing the top and bottom margins of your document and place the same text at the in the same relative positions of your document.
+Use headers and footers for letterhead, page numbering and other 'non-variable' information.
 (If you have fewer than 30 records to process, don't worry about the above.
 It will still take longer to process, but it is only a matter of a couple of seconds.
 It becomes significantly noticeable when you have more than 100 records.)